openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Check ping between VM_1 and VM_2 and vice verse
  Check SSH from VM_1 to VM_2 and vice verse

+**Expected result**

 We should have the ability to send ICMP and TCP traffic between VMs in different tenants.

 TC-073: Verify that only the associated MAC and IP addresses can communicate on the logical port.
 -------------------------------------------------------------------------------------------------